da-mago/Vimspector_configuration/README.md

 Would you like to debug code from your Vim editor?
 Vimspector is the response: https://github.com/puremourning/vimspector

-Would you like debugging is as easy as hitting the 'start-debugging-button'?
+Would you like it to be as easy as hitting the 'start-debugging-button'?
 Follow this repo instructions.

 ## Prerequisites